subvertnormality/mosaic/README.md

 ##### Chord Shape Modifier

 The Chord Shape Modifiers alters the order of the chord masks that are played using the Chord Strum and Chord Arpeggio params.

+##### Mute Root Note

+The Mute Root Note param allows you to silence the root note of a chord while allowing other chord notes to play.
+When enabled, any chord played on that step will omit its root note while still playing all other chord notes.
+This can be used to create more varied chord voicings and inversions.

 ### Scale Editor